replicatedhq/kots/design/scheduled-update-check.md

 2. Upon clicking the link, a modal will display the values of these options along with the status of the checker.
 3. The modal will have a "Update" button.
 4. Once the user clicks "Update", a request will be made with the new values to the Admin Console's api.
-5. The request will update the values in the database and kill the current service (if running).
+5. The request will update the values in the database and kill the current cron job (if running).
-6. The request will then check if the feature is still enabled and start a new one with the new interval.
+6. The request will then check if the feature is still enabled and start a new cron job with the new interval.
 7. If any of this fails, the request will return a failure message and the new status which will be displayed.